succinctlabs/op-succinct/book/fault_proofs/proposer.md

 - Generates and submits proofs using the Succinct Prover Network
 - Supports mock mode for testing without using the Succinct Prover Network.
 (Set `MOCK_MODE=true` in `.env.proposer`)
 ### Game Resolution
-When enabled (`ENABLE_GAME_RESOLUTION=true`), the proposer:
-- **Fast Finality**: Immediately resolves proven games (UnchallengedAndValidProofProvided or ChallengedAndValidProofProvided)
+- Automatically resolves proven games (UnchallengedAndValidProofProvided or ChallengedAndValidProofProvided)
-- Monitors unchallenged games
-- Resolves games after their challenge period expires
+- Monitors unchallenged games and resolves them once their challenge period expires
-- Respects parent-child game relationships in resolution
+- Respects parent-child game relationships; a child is only resolved after its parent finishes
-- Only resolves games whose parent games are already resolved

 ### Bond Claiming
 - Monitors games for bond claiming opportunities